hubidu/bifrost-io/README.md

   - Categorize by feature category
   - Categorize by application/component and then by feature category

+The folder hierarchy will be used in test reports to group test runs nicely.

+### Specify the environment when running tests

+You should specify NODE_ENV when running your tests.
+The following environment names are
+supported:

+  - development - when you run tests from your development machine
+  - test, integration - when you run your tests against an integration/test system
+  - staging - when you run your tests against a near/pre production environment
+  - production - when you run your tests against a production environment

 ### Run tests in mobile emulation mode

 In order to run your web browser tests on a different device (using chrome emulation mode)